SUMMARY OF THE CORPORATE RISK POLICIES

 b) That are financial in nature (financial assets at fair value according to the profit and loss account and financial assets available for sale).

-The Procurement Policy rests upon the following basic principles:
+The Purchasing Policy rests upon the following basic principles:

-— Promoting a strong risk culture and the development of a corporate culture based on ethics and honesty across the entire organisation, capable of supporting the professional and ethically responsible behaviour of all of the employees, through strict application of the Code of Ethics.
+— Promoting a strong risk culture and the development of a corporate culture based on ethics and honesty across the entire organisation, capable of supporting the professional and ethically responsible behaviour of the entire workforce, through strict application of the Code of Ethics.

 — Establishing, in a coordinated fashion, the standards and controls associated with the activities of purchasing and contracting for equipment, materials, works and services for the benefit of the companies making up the Group, ensuring full adherence to the corporate organisation deriving from the Group's governance model.